 A speeding radar was installed in 2018 in Boulevard Leopold III in Brussels.
-Credit: IRK WAEM/BELGA
+Credit: DIRK WAEM/BELGA

 A busy Brussels boulevard has seen a drastic decrease in major road violations since a speeding radar was installed at the start of the year, with speeding offences more thal halved since April.

 A speeding radar was installed in November 2018 on Brussels Boulevard Léopold, a busy road connecting the city with motorways heading east.